What is the difference between a denture and a partial denture?

 Is it common to have sore guns from dentures?

-Getting sore gums from dentures is common until your dentures are adjusted.
+Sore gums from dentures are common until your dentures are adjusted.
 This is typically caused by high spots that do not fit as well.
 These spots will put extra pressure on your gums, which can cause a sore spot.
 Our patients typically have this issue in the first few weeks.
 We always ask our patients to return for a follow-up when they have this issue, as it is an issue we can quickly address.
 It is essential to wear your dentures for at least 24 hours before an adjustment appointment so that sore spots are easy to identify and fix.
-Without this feedback, the break-in period is longer as we cannot find the high points on your dentures on your first visit.
+Without this feedback, the break-in period is extended as we cannot find the high points on your dentures on your first visit.

 Will I be able to speak the same with permanent dentures?

 You will quickly learn that your tongue location with dentures is different from natural teeth.
-Sometimes this will cause a whistling sound when you speak.
+Sometimes, this will cause a whistling sound when you speak.
 Most patients rapidly adapt to new dentures, and the whistle stops.
 We recommend that our clients start to read aloud to train themselves to adjust to the new location of their tongue.
 S, SH, TH, and CH are the most problematic sounds.
 I don’t recall a single client who has followed this advice to have a speech issue for very long.